Prayagraj Rambagh railway station

 Prayagraj Rambagh railway station is situated in the Rambagh area of Prayagraj in the Indian state of Uttar Pradesh.
-It also a Terminal station of Prayagraj.
+It also serves as a Terminal station of Prayagraj serving alongside the main Howrah–Prayagraj–Mumbai line.
 Due to huge rush at Prayagraj Junction the railway will develop as a high facilitated terminal.

 History

 The Prayagraj-Mau-Gorakhpur main line was constructed as a -wide metre-gauge line by the Bengal and North Western Railway between 1899 and 1913.
 It was converted to -wide broad gauge in 1993–94.